HomeDing/homeding.github.io/HomeDingConceptPaper.01.md

 ## Requirements and Design Rules

-To make building your own connected things easy the following Design was choosen:
+To make building your own connected things easy the following Design was chosen:

 * It is designed to be used in a home network.
 * No central Hub system is required to make it easy to start building a Thing on its own.